nuxeo/nuxeo/README.txt

-This module contains an implementation of the API/SPI defined by the Chemistry CMIS library.
+This module contains an implementation of the API/SPI defined by the Apache Chemistry OpenCMIS library.
 They allow bridging between Nuxeo and a CMIS client.